RemoteUnderscore/bank-tech-test/bank_tech_test_class_recipe.md

 So that I can keep track of my finances overall
 I want to be able to view my bank account statement when I need to.

+As a user
+If I don't have enough cash to withdraw
+I don't want the account to go into an overdraft.

 ## 2. Design the Class Interface

-_Include the initializer and public methods with all parameters and return values._

 ```ruby